Queen's Park Today

 Location: Toronto, Ontario

-Queen’s Park Today is seeking a Toronto-based political reporter for a full-time four-month contract.
-Queen’s Park Today is subscription-based political newsletter — think Axios meets Politico Pro — read by thousands of professionals working in and around Ontario’s public sector.
+Queen’s Park Today, AB Today and BC Today are subscription-based political newsletters — think Axios meets Politico Pro — read by thousands of professionals in Canada’s political sphere.

 In addition to having strong journalistic fundamentals, the desired candidate is self-motivated and very reliable.
 You must be able to work independently and hold your work to a high standard.

 - Ability to craft news into excellent newsletter content

 - Commitment to objective and factually accurate reporting

 - Deep understanding of hot political issues in Ontario

 - Keen interest in the inner workings of politics and policy-making

 In addition to a resume, cover letter (stating you found this job on Jeff Gaulin's Journalism Job Board), Twitter and social media handles and two published writing samples, please respond with a one-paragraph answer to each of the following three questions: